- Head of Lower School

 Science

-- The study of energy and electromagnetism introduces or reinforces concepts in physical science dealing with energy and change.
-Students experience electricity and magnetism as related effects and learn useful applications of electromagnetism in everyday life.
+- The study of electricity and mixtures introduces or reinforces concepts in physical science dealing with energy and change.
+Students investigate the water cycle and resources and expand upon their useful applications in everyday life.

 Spanish